dips-21/my_practice/SpringBoot_READ.md

 UserService(){
 repo=new MysqlRepo()}             //No dependency injection ,tight coupling

-Dependency Injection Framework initialises objects by passing them their dependencies.
 In Spring @Autowired or @Resource is used to indicate that the dependency needs to be injected

 for eg class UserService{